 You might have noticed that the weather’s been hotter than usual, or you might have noticed a drought in your area or conversely, unusual storms.
 Furthermore, even small temperature changes are causing crops to die, decreasing the amount of food available.
 On top of all that, higher temps are causing the polar icecaps to melt, flooding certain areas and leading to an imbalance for wildlife.

 So we know the threat is real, but what can we do to prevent climate change from being exacerbated even more?
 Some small steps you can take in your own life are to use less electricity by turning off your lights when you don’t need them, driving less, switching to LED bulbs and eating less meat.
-On a more global scale, leaders are trying to come to an agreement on how to curb the harmful greenhouse gases each nation emits into the atmosphere, and steps are being taken to plant more forests (which act as natural carbon sinks).
-Every little bit helps, but in order for us to reverse the current course the Earth is on, we’ll need to come to an agreement that climate change is real and that it is a cause that we need to invest money and time in immediately.
+On a more global scale, leaders have come to an agreement on how to curb the harmful greenhouse gases each nation emits into the atmosphere, and steps are being taken to plant more forests (which act as natural carbon sinks).
+Every bit helps, but in order for us to reverse the current course the Earth is on, the United States needs to commit to the Paris Agreement and, along with the rest of the world, work towards a greener planet.

 We mentioned planting more forests above, and sadly at a time when we need more forests, trees are being uprooted at an alarming rate.
 Deforestation is a rapidly-growing problem in areas like Africa, Central and South America.
 Not only does this mean less trees, less cleansing oxygen, and the displacement of the wildlife, deforestation means a dangerous decrease in a natural fighter of global warming – the #1 threat to our Earth right now.
 Removing trees also leads to much drier climates, as trees extract groundwater to release into the air.